 Future Land Use Designation.
-The proposal is located outside of the Primary Development Boundary in an area designated as rural residential and agricultural and forestal land use within the future land use element.
+The proposal is located outside of the Primary Development Boundary in an area designated as rural residential within the future land use element.
 The rural residential category encompasses most of the area outside the Primary Development Boundary.
-In general the land use category is described as rural residential development with a density of one unit per two acres and greater, including large lot residential, cluster development, farms, and forestland.
+In general, the land use category is described as rural residential development with a density of one unit per two acres and greater, including large lot residential, cluster development, farms, and forestland.
 These properties are served by private wells and septic systems.
 The preservation of land through conservation easements or preservation methods defined by the County Code may also be appropriate within this land use.